moinwiki/moin/docs/admin/configure.rst

 AuthLog
 -------
-AuthLog is no real authenticator in the sense that it authenticates (logs in) or deauthenticates (logs out) users, it is just passively logging informations for authentication debugging::
+AuthLog is not a real authenticator in the sense that it authenticates (logs in) or deauthenticates (logs out) users.
+It is passively logging informations for authentication debugging::

     from MoinMoin.auth import MoinAuth